bumbuledin/bumbuledin/README.md

 **Hi there, I'm Edin Bumbul 👋**<br/>
-**I'm 22 and I'm currently in my Final year of bachelor's studies at Faculty of Information Technologies, University "Džemal Bijedić" in Mostar.**<br/>

 • Skilled in web based solutions using technologies such as React, Vue.js 3 and ASP.NET Core MVC<br/>
 • Skilled in backend and frontend development.<br/>
 • Strong fundamentals understanding the principles of object-oriented programming (OOP).<br/>
-• Currently my main focus is on C# .NET Core, React, Vue, Flutter, Unit testing and MS SQL.<br/>

 **Languages and Tools:**
 <br/>